DaudaMartin/Exam_Management_System/README.md

 """

           BANK APP, CBT EXAM
-          Need to request User Access to data Base to (DaudaMartin24@gmail.com) or Create Personal DataBase and Make Modification to Code
+          Need to request User Access to database at (DaudaMartin24@gmail.com) or Create Personal DataBase and Make Modification to Code.
 """
 """

          TEMPERATURE CONVERTER AND SET CONVERTER
-          Just Run The Code in Your Editor or Through Your Terminal File Directory
+          Just Run The Code in Your Editor or Through Your Terminal File Directory, It will work Perfectly
 """